Minimax Rates for Estimating the Dimension of a Manifold

-Naturally, choosing an appropriate estimator is critical to get a sharp bound.
-Our estimator $\hat{d}_{n}$ is based on the $d_{1}$-squared length of the TSP (Traveling Salesman Path) generated by the data.
+Our dimension estimator $\hat{d}_{n}$ is based on the $d_{1}$-squared length of the TSP (Traveling Salesman Path) generated by the data.
 The $d_{1}$-squared length of the TSP generated by the data is the minimal $d_{1}$-squared length of all possible paths passing through each sample point $X_{i}$ once, which is

-Then, $\hat{d}_n = d_{1}$ if and only if the $d_{1}$-squared length of the TSP is below a certain threshold; that is
+Then, $\hat{d}_{n} = d_{1}$ if and only if the $d_{1}$-squared length of the TSP is below a certain threshold; that is

-where $C_{K_{I},K_{v},d_{1},m}^{(\ref*{lem:upper.lowerdim})}$ is a constant to be defined later.
+where $C_{K_{I},K_{v},m}^{(\ref*{lem:upper.lowerdim})}$ is a constant to be defined later.

 We begin our analysis of the estimator $\widehat{d}_n$ with Lemma \ref{lem:upper.higherdim}, which shows that $\hat{d}_{n}$ makes an error with probability of order $O\left(n^{-\left(\frac{d_{2}}{d_{1}}-1\right)n}\right)$ if the correct dimension is $d_{2}$.
 Specifically, we demonstrate that, for any positive value $L$, the $d_{1}$-squared length of a piecewise linear path from $X_{1}$ to $X_{n}$, $\overset{n-1}{\underset{i=1}{\sum}}\|X_{i+1}-X_{i}\|_{\mathbb{R}^{m}}^{d_{1}}$, is upper bounded by $L$ with a very small probability of order $O\left(n^{-\left(\frac{d_{2}}{d_{1}}-1\right)n}\right)$, as in \eqref{eq:upper.path.upperdimension}.
 Hence the $d_{1}$-squared length of the path is not likely to be bounded by any such threshold $L$.